-Doctors use the bpac^{nz} website to keep their PDP up to date.
+Doctors use the bpacnz website to keep their PDP up to date.
 Doctors are asked to create goals and report how they identified the need for the goal.

-A major challenge in analysis of the goals is that past goals are 'overwritten' with subsequent goals and the wide variation in how doctors manage their goals.
-However, in a small number of cases, doctors specifically identified RPR as the reason they made a PDP goal in the bpac^{nz} online system.
+Challenges in analysis of the PDP goals is that past goals are 'overwritten' with subsequent goals and there is wide variation in how doctors manage their goals.
+However, in a small number of cases, doctors specifically identified RPR as the reason they made a PDP goal in the bpacnz online system.
 Some examples are:

-Table 15.Description of goals and how the need was identified (bpac^{nz} goals data, all examples of from doctors first RPR)
+Table 14.Description of goals and how the need was identified (bpacnz goals data, all examples of from doctors first RPR)